NaluKit/gwt-boot-starter-nalu/README.md

 ![Project Meta Data](https://github.com/mvp4g/gwt-boot-starter-nalu/blob/master/etc/images/ApplicationMetaData.png?raw=true)

 #### Application Loader
-If checked, a [application loader](https://github.com/mvp4g/nalu/wiki/02.-Application-Loader) will be added to the project source code.
+If checked, a application loader will be added to the project source code.
-More information can be found [here](https://github.com/mvp4g/nalu/wiki/03.-Application-Loader).
+More information can be found [here](https://github.com/NaluKit/nalu/wiki/05.-Application-Loader).

 #### Debug Support
-**TODO: Link**
-If checked, the [Debug](https://github.com/mvp4g/nalu/wiki/02.-Application#debug-annotation) annotation will be aded to the application interface.
+If checked, the [Debug](https://github.com/NaluKit/nalu/wiki/04.-Application#debug-annotation) annotation will be added to the application interface.

 ### Screen Meta Data